-5. A weakening of economic growth in Europe and the uncertainties surrounding the United Kingdom's exit from the European Union, may adversely affect NWB Bank's business and results of operations
+5. A stalling of economic recovery in Europe may adversely affect NWB Bank's business and results of operations

-Forecasts of growth in 2019 and 2020 for some of the largest European economies were in the process of being significantly revised at the start of 2020.
-Germany was set to suffer weaker industrial production following global trade disputes and disruptions to supply chains.
-Italy has been facing a slowing business investment and a softening labour market and France has been experiencing lower public and private investment and slower growth in private consumption.
-The forecasts for the three largest economies in the Eurozone, and the Eurozone are now expected to be severely affected by a prolonged disruption and lockdown caused by the COVID-19 pandemic.
-The IMF is expecting real GDP in Germany, France, Italy and Spain to contract by 7.0%, 7.2%, 9.1% and 8.0%, respectively.
-The potential impact of a sovereign default on the Eurozone countries, including the potential that some Member States could leave the Eurozone (either voluntarily or involuntarily), continues to raise concerns about the ongoing viability of the euro currency and the EMU.
+Forecasts of growth in 2020 and 2021 for some of the largest European economies were in the process of being significantly revised at the start of 2021.
+Although a modest recovery in the Eurozone is forecast for the second half of 2021, the uncertainty around COVID-19 means that any such recovery is susceptible to decline if countries are not able to control a virus surge.
+See 'Risk Factors - NWB Bank's business and results of operations may be negatively affected by actual or perceived local and global economic and financial market conditions' above.
+The forecasts for the three largest economies in the Eurozone, and the Eurozone have been impacted by the severe recession as the result of prolonged disruption and lockdown caused by the COVID-19 pandemic.
+However, the IMF is expecting real GDP in Germany, France, Italy and Spain to modestly grow by 3.5%, 5.5%, 3.0% and 5.9%, respectively in 2021.
 In an attempt to mitigate the economic fallout caused by the COVID-19 pandemic, various fiscal initiatives as well as an expanded QE program of the ECB have been implemented.
-These measures are designed to improve confidence in Eurozone equities and encourage private bank lending however there remains considerable uncertainty as to whether such measures, will be sufficient to ensure economic recovery or avert the threat of sovereign default.
+These measures are designed to improve confidence in Eurozone equities and encourage private bank lending.
+However, there remains considerable uncertainty as to whether such measures, will be sufficient to ensure economic recovery or avert the threat of sovereign default should another virus surge occur in 2021.